nickandersonr/schedule/README.md

 [12-4A]: https://github.com/den-wdi-2/mock-technical-interview "Interview Prep"

 Weekly Goals:
-- Create a React app
-- Improve Legacy Code
-- Create a PHP CRUD App
-- Create a Wordpress App
-- Understand basic operations and web-dev IT
 - Do work for someone outside of the class

-Weekly Goals:

 - Create a software-hardware hybrid project
 - Distill and deliver a lesson on a modern technology
 - Understand the major differences between JS and Ruby